ETHorHIL/phase2ceremony_1/CONTRIBUTE.md

 # How to Contribute Guide

-Contact #trusted-setup-phase2-ceremony channel in the Hermez Discord to be added into the queue and coordinate the details.
+First of all, register yourself in [this form](https://forms.gle/P2Kwuqew94FosvWq5).
+We will add you at the #trusted-setup-phase2-ceremony channel in the Hermez Discord.

 You can also reach us in the [Hermez Telegram group](https://t.me/hermez_network).